Golf Tutorials

 Simple Drills to Find Your Perfect Tempo

 Finding a new tempo isn't something you can just decide to do.
 You have to teach your body what it feels like through repetition.
-Here are some of the most effective drills - that you can do on at any practice range or even right at home - to groove a better rhythm.
+Here are some of the most effective drills - that you can do on any practice range or even right at home - to groove a better rhythm.

 The "Feet-Together" Drill